mountaineerbr/shellChatGPT/README.md

 and for playing audio (TTS, `option -z`), optionally install `play-audio`.

 To set the clipboard, it is required `termux-clipboard-set` from the `termux-api` package.

+## TTS Chat - Removal of Markdown

+Markdown in TTS input may stutter the model audio generation a little.
+If `python` modules `markdown` and `bs4` are available, TTS input will be converted to plain text.
+As flalback, `pandoc` is used if present.

 ### Tiktoken